andrewliang25/andrewliang25.github.io/source/_posts/fundamentals-of-garbage-collection-in-dotnet.md

 The fewer objects allocated on the heap, the less work the garbage collector has to do.

-When a garbage collection is triggered, the garbage collector reclaims the memory that's occupied by dead objects.
-The reclaiming process compacts live objects so that they're moved together, and the dead space is removed, thereby making the heap smaller.
+When a garbage collection is triggered, the garbage collector reclaims the memory that is occupied by dead objects.
+The reclaiming process compacts live objects so that they are moved together, and the dead space is removed, thereby making the heap smaller.

 The heap can be considered as the accumulation of two heaps:
 + Small object heap
 + Large object heap (LOH): Contains objects that are 85,000 bytes and larger, which are usually arrays.
-It's rare for an instance object to be extra large.
+It is rare for an instance object to be extra large.

 ## Object Generations